GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/14_prefabs.md

 Once a prefab has been updated, you might also want to update any instances of that prefab.
 A prefab instance is any scene object resulting from **Prefab::instantiate()**, and the scene object used for originally creating the prefab.

-You can update the instances by calling @ref bs::PrefabUtility::updateFromPrefab() "PrefabUtility::updateFromPrefab()".
+You can update the instances by calling @bs::PrefabUtility::updateFromPrefab().

 ~~~~~~~~~~~~~{.cpp}
 // Update all the instances of our prefab with new prefab data (renderableSO is also an instance, but we don't update it since it was the source of the changes, so there's no need)